samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 The only industry where static typing has a genuine difficulty is infrastructure because it genuinely operates a level of text only and exit codes.
 Nevertheless Puppet does have a type system of sorts.

+Install sbt or mvn, create epic XML or incomprehensible SBT file, create dir structure with ridiculous reversed domain name convention, setup plugins file, because you always need at least one plugin to package your jar, click half a dozen buttons in an IDE to load the project, start reading error messages like "you need blank lines" (finally fixed in sbt 0.13.7), syntax errors, but mainly unresolved or conflicting dependencies, add another plugin to get a dependency graph tool to start debugging your version issues that immediately throws AIOB exception, Google, run a different command generates a .graphml file, download another tool to open this file, try playing with shading plugins, merge strategy, exlcusions, "provided" annotation, finally you run it with `java -cp com.company.EntryPointClass path/to/jar` (compare to `./my-script.py`!), code throws "ClassNotFoundException" or "NoSuchMethodError", commit suicide.